avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 You can add your new NAS music library to Sonos using any of the Sonos mobile or desktop controllers.
 Add it as a network attached share using the following share name:

-`\\sonoplus.local\sonoplus`
+`\\sonoplus.local\sonoplus1`

 Leave the username and password blank.

 Once the share has been added, Sonos will automatically start a music library (re)index process.
-Once this is complete, the contents of your USB storage device will be available to play via the Sonos apps.
+When this is complete, the contents of your USB storage device will be available to play via the Sonos apps.

 ## Step 4: Additional USB storage devices